James Maxwell

 Getting to Lingfield Park

 One of Lingfield Park's biggest practical advantages is how easy it is to reach.
-Unlike some rural courses where getting there involves a cross-country trek and a prayer that the sat-nav doesn't send you down a farm track, Lingfield is well-signposted, well-connected and genuinely hassle-free.
+Unlike some rural courses where getting there involves a cross-country trek and a prayer that the sat-nav doesn't send you down a farm track, Lingfield is well-signposted, well-connected and truly hassle-free.

 By Train

 This is the simplest option and the one most London-based racegoers choose.
-Lingfield station is served by Southern Railway, with direct services from London Bridge (about 50 minutes) and East Croydon (around 35 minutes).
-The station is barely a five-minute walk from the racecourse entrance — you step off the platform, turn right and you're practically there.
-No shuttle bus, no long trudge through a housing estate, just a short stroll along a well-marked path.
+Lingfield station is served by Southern Railway on the Uckfield line, with direct services from London Bridge (about 50 minutes) and East Croydon (around 35 minutes).
+Trains run roughly every half hour from London Bridge during the day.

 Trains run roughly every half hour on weekdays, though the service thins out at weekends and in the evenings.
 That last point is important: if you're heading to a summer evening meeting and planning to watch the last race, check return train times before you go.
 The last service back to London can catch you out, and you don't want to be stranded in rural Surrey with no obvious Plan B.